software-engineering-amsterdam/software-construction/2013-2014/README.md

 As to programming language, you may choose any of the following
-languages: Java, C#, Javascript, Haskell, Scala, Clojure, Erlang, Smalltalk, Ruby, Python, Go, Dart.
-Feel free to take the opportunity to learn a new language, but be aware that your code will be graded as if you're proficient in it and aware of idiomatic coding styles.
+languages: Java, C#, Javascript, Haskell, Scala, Clojure, Erlang, Smalltalk, Ruby, Python, Go, Dart, Objective-C. Feel free to take the opportunity to learn a new language, but be aware that your code will be graded as if you're proficient in it and aware of idiomatic coding styles.
 For Java we provide grammar skeleton code for the parser generators ANTLR, Jacc and Rats!
 These grammars are *incomplete*.
-You may copy one of the skeleton projects and complete it by adding the following
+You may copy one of the skeleton projects and complete it by adding the following features:
-features:

 - Syntax for booleans, string literals.
 Don't forget to take care of keyword reservation: true and false should be parsed as boolean